Skip to content

 journalctl -u bor.service -f

-To complete this section, you must have an RPC endpoint of your fully synced Ethereum mainnet node ready.
+In order to proceed, you’ll need to have access to an RPC endpoint of a fully synced Ethereum mainnet node ready.

 Configuring the Heimdall service